FranH20/todo-python-console/README.md

 # TODO terminal python

 This is an TODO done in Python for users.
 In this TODO you can put your pending tasks and obtain the information of these in addition to validating the ones you already did.
-This TODO works clearly on the console which makes it faster and more manageable to use in addition to having a colorful and friendly interface.
+This TODO works clearly on the console which makes it faster and more manageable to use in addition to having a colorful and friendly interface, lets go.

 ## Features
 In this TODO you can use the following